code-collabo/.github/profile/README.md

-> We're moving gradually to our new GitHub organisation, join us there: https://github.com/collabo-community
+> We no longer develop projects in this GitHub organisation.
+Head over to our new GitHub organisation to find projects to contribute to: https://github.com/collabo-community

 <!--
 🙋‍♀️ [@Ifycode](https://github.com/Ifycode) welcomes you to the Code Collabo FOSS community, subcommunity of the **Collabo Community**.